hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 2.9.0 =
+* Fixed ignoring hCaptcha on comments with Akismet.

 = 2.8.0 =
 * Tested with WooCommerce 7.7.
 * Added general ability to turn off hCaptcha on a specific form.